Educated Horses

 Educated Horses is the third studio album by American musician Rob Zombie, released on March 28, 2006, by Geffen.
 A streaming "listening party" was held on MP3.com starting March 22, 2006, which caused advance copies to spread throughout P2P software programs.
-It is the first Rob Zombie album to feature guitarist John 5 and drummer Tommy Clufetos, and the last to feature bassist Blasko.
+It is the first Rob Zombie album to feature guitarist John 5 and drummer Tommy Clufetos, and the last to feature bassist Blasko until 2026's The Great Satan.

 In response to questions about what the album's title means, Rob Zombie said:

 "It was a weird kind of phrase, like, that I remembered as something as a kid.
 You know, my parents, my grandparents, my aunts and uncles, the whole family, were involved in carnival business and, like, circus business, so as a kid, we would get dragged to these things, and we'd have to spend all this time there.
 And that was just one of the attractions I remember, what they would call the trained animals, you know, educated horses."